Tromsø: Names and etymology

-The Sámi name of the island, Romsa, is assumed to be a loan from Norse - but according to the phonetical rules of the Sami language, the frontal t has disappeared from the name.
-However, an alternative form - Tromsa - is in informal use.
-There is a theory that holds the Norwegian name of Tromsø derives from the Sámi name, though this theory lacks an explanation for the meaning of Romsa.
+The Sámi name of the island, Romsa, is assumed to be a loan from Norse; in Sámi, word-initial consonant clusters are dispreferred.
+However, an alternative form with the consonant cluster, Tromsa, is in informal use.
+A theory holds that the Norwegian name of Tromsø derives from the Sámi name, though this theory lacks an explanation for the meaning of Romsa.
 A common misunderstanding is that Tromsø's Sámi name is Romssa with a double "s".
-This, however, is the accusative and genitive form of the noun used when, for example, writing "Tromsø Municipality" (Romssa Suohkan).
+This, however, is the accusative and genitive form of the noun used when, for example, writing "Tromsø Municipality" (Romssa suohkan).
 In Finnish, however, the word is written with a double "s": Tromssa.

 History

-The area has been inhabited since the end of the ice age.
-Archeological excavations in Tønsvika, just outside the city limits, have turned up artifacts and remains of buildings estimated to be 9,000 to 10,000 years old.
+The area has been inhabited since the end of the last ice age.
+Archeological excavations in Tønsvika, have turned up artefacts and remains of buildings estimated to be 9,000 to 10,000 years old.